simonsobs/ocs/docs/user/configuration.rst

 containers.

-Site operators may also need to alter the configuration of the crossbar router, and to set up systemd services for managing OCS Agents.
+Site operators may also need to alter the configuration of the crossbar router, and to set up systems for centralized management of OCS Agents even when they are running on a variety of hosts.

 Details about each of these configuration files are discussed in the following pages: